jeras/TCB/doc/TCB.md

 ## Terminology

 TCB terminology and syntax is mostly based on:
-- Verilog/SystemVerilog HDL languages,
+- AMBA AXI family of protocols,
-- AMBA AXI family of protocols.
+- Verilog/SystemVerilog HDL languages.

 ### Interconnect terms